datastaxdevs/appdev-week1-todolist/README.md

 # Setup Basic App - Create React App

-## Step 1 - Checkout 'start-here' Branch
+## Step 1 - Checkout 'react-basics' Branch
 Make sure you are in the Gitpod terminal.

-✅ **Step 1a:** Run `git checkout 'start-here'`.
+✅ **Step 1a:** Run `git checkout 'react-basics'`.
 This will checkout an empty environment as a starting point.

 ## Step 2 - create-react-app